BIDS/datarray/doc/source/basic_data_array.rst

 - Serialization?

-* Allowing multiple labels per axis?
+* Allowing multiple names per axis?

 * Rob Speer's proposal for purely top-level, 'magical' attributes?

-* Finish the semantics of .lix indexing, especially with regards to what it should do when integer ticks are present.
+* Finish the semantics of .lix indexing, especially with regards to what it should do when integer labels are present.

 * What should a.axis.x[object] do: .lix-style indexing or pure numpy indexing?